eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 required trust can be established.
 This description includes references to existing or draft standards that define detailed security measures.

-The trust model is valid for both remote and proximity use cases.
+The Trust Model is valid for both remote and proximity use cases.
 However, technical measures taken to ensure that the requirements on trust are fulfilled may differ between these two use cases.
 Moreover, the authentication and authorization mechanisms will depend on the